-A) For parishes, the Archbishop, the Vicar Bishop, the parish pastor/ PLD, the associate pastor and/or corporators should be named as an authorized signer on all parish financial and investment accounts.
+A) For parishes, the Archbishop, the Vicar Bishop, Pastor/Administrator, the Associate Pastor and/or Corporators should be named as an authorized signer on all parish financial and investment accounts.

-B) For parish schools, the Archbishop, the Vicar Bishop, the pastor, associate pastor, principal, assistant principal, and/or the school board president should be named as authorized signers on every school financial and investment account.
+B) For parish schools, the Archbishop, the Vicar Bishop, Pastor/Administrator, Associate Pastor, School President/ Principal, Assistant Principal, and/or the school board president should be named as authorized signers on every school financial and investment account.

-C) For incorporated schools, the Archbishop, the Vicar Bishop, the principal, assistant principal, school board chair, and/or finance committee chair should be named as authorized signers on every school financial and investment account.
+C) For incorporated schools, the Archbishop, the Vicar Bishop, School President/Principal, Assistant Principal, school board chair, and/or finance committee chair should be named as authorized signers on every school financial and investment account.

-D) Facsimile signature stamps should not be used at parishes or schools.
+D) Facsimile signature stamps and electronic signatures CANNOT be used at Parishes or Schools.

 All financial and investment accounts must be reported to the Archdiocese of Baltimore as part of the Annual Financial Report, which is due by August 15th of each year.

-When reporting accounts as part of the Annual Financial Report, all parishes and schools must include the name of the financial institution, type of account, what the account is used for, the account number and the balance in the account at year-end.
+A) When reporting accounts as part of the Annual Financial Report, all parishes and schools must include the name of the financial institution, type of account, what the account is used for, the account number and the general ledger balance in the account at year-end.

-A) The bank balance of cash at month-end must be reconciled to both the checkbook balance and the general ledger cash balance on the same date.
+A) The bank/investment account balance at month-end must be reconciled to both the bank/investment statement balance and the general ledger balance on the same date.

-B) Discrepancies should be investigated, documented and properly corrected.
+B) Discrepancies should be investigated, documented and properly corrected in a timely manner.

-C) A copy of the completed reconciliation, along with the outstanding check listing and the deposit in transit listing, should be maintained and should be dated and initialed by the person completing it.
-Additionally, a copy of the balance sheet should be attached as of the date of the bank statement.
+C) A copy of the completed reconciliation, along with the outstanding check listing, the deposit in transit listing and any other reconciling items, should be maintained and should be dated and initialed by the person completing it.
+Additionally, a copy of the balance sheet should be attached as of the reconcilement date.

-D) The completed reconciliation, signed and dated by the preparer, should then be forwarded to the pastor or other appropriate member of the parish or school (i.e., a finance committee member or corporators) for their review.
+D) The completed reconciliation, signed and dated by the preparer, should then be forwarded to the Pastor/School President/Principal or other appropriate member of the parish or school (i.e., a Finance Committee member or Corporators) for their review.

-F) The parish or school shall obtain copies of all cancelled checks and maintain them in accordance with the record retention policy, available here.
+F) The parish or school should ensure that cancelled check images are received with all bank statements and cancelled check images should be maintained in accordance with the record retention policy, available here.

 A parish or school may use a petty cash fund for small purchases subject to the following procedures.